jeorgen/pphtml/README.md

 Type the F7 key or select the menu item View->"Switch to Command Line", then type pphtml on that command line.
 The current document's contents should then be replaced with a pretty printed copy.

+You can also bind pphtml to a shortcut key combination.
+Select "Settings->Configure Shortcuts..." and search for "Pretty prints html"